Security

 In the Gaza Strip, Palestinians fall victim to air and drone strikes aimed at terror groups.
 In light of the Israeli and Egyptian closures and restrictions, Gazans also feel a particularly acute sense of isolation and insecurity.
 In the West Bank, Palestinians feel their dignity and livelihoods are damaged by security checkpoints, military zones and the security barrier and feel helpless against Israeli authorities and settlers.

-Having experienced the peace process drag on indefinitely, Palestinians seek a rapid Israeli disentanglement from their daily lives.
+Having experienced the peace process drag on indefinitely, Palestinians seek a rapid Israeli disentanglement from their daily lives – a fact that has only become more apparent since October 7th.
 Thus, from a Palestinian perspective, accommodating Israeli security in a peace agreement must meet Palestinian security needs and not compromise a genuine sense of Palestinian sovereignty and statehood.

 ASSESSING THE STATUS QUO